24 Directional Analysis

 • data: the data you are going to use with, e.g., polarMap().

-• cols: the columns you would like to encode in your popup.
+• columns: the columns you would like to encode in your popup.
+If this is a named list, the names will replace the raw column names in the popup.

 • latitude & longitude: the decimal latitude/longitude, which buildPopup() will use to identify individual sites to create labels for.

-• control: optional.
-This should only be used if you are going to use the control option in, e.g., polarMap() and you’d expect different popups for the different layers (i.e., it isn’t needed for site names/types, but it is needed for pollutant concentrations).
+• type: optional.
+This should only be used if you are going to use the type option in, e.g., polarMap() and you’d expect different popups for the different layers (i.e., it isn’t needed for site names/types, but it is needed for pollutant concentrations).

 • fun.character, fun.numeric & fun.dttm: the functions used to summarise character/factor, numeric, and date-time columns.
 These have nice defaults, but you may wish to override them.